SłownikiForumKontakt

 they [ðeɪ]

-posp. он / она (when a person cannot fulfil their desires, they might start projecting their weaknesses on others); они; правительство (те, от кого зависит чья-либо жизнь); она и он (An acceptable variation when you are talking about a person or people of indeterminate (or both) genders is to alternate the use of the gendered pronouns when writing at length, as long as you keep to one gender in each sentence or in each closely related idea.: ■ When a citizen finds herself struggling to get a small business permit from the city, she can seek help from her councilperson. ■ A citizen who needs to find out how much he owes in home-business taxes can also get help from his councilperson.
+posp. он / она (when a person cannot fulfil their desires, they might start projecting their weaknesses on others); они (They are in the garden; If anyone does that, they are to be severely punished); правительство (те, от кого зависит чья-либо жизнь); она и он (An acceptable variation when you are talking about a person or people of indeterminate (or both) genders is to alternate the use of the gendered pronouns when writing at length, as long as you keep to one gender in each sentence or in each closely related idea. • ■ When a citizen finds herself struggling to get a small business permit from the city, she can seek help from her councilperson. ■ A citizen who needs to find out how much he owes in home-business taxes can also get help from his councilperson.
 Perfect English Grammar by Grant Barrett Alexander Demidov)

 daw. те (кто)